Cents-Hamm railway station

-Cents-Hamm railway station (Gare Zens-Hamm, Gare de Cents-Hamm, Bahnhof Cents-Hamm) is a railway station serving the quarters of Cents and Hamm in the east of Luxembourg City, in southern Luxembourg.
+Cents-Hamm railway station (Gare Zens-Hamm, Gare de Cents-Hamm, Bahnhof Cents-Hamm) is a railway station serving the districts of Cents and Hamm in the east of Luxembourg City, in southern Luxembourg.
 It is operated by Chemins de Fer Luxembourgeois, the state-owned railway company.

 The station is situated on Line 30, which connects Luxembourg City to the east of the country and Trier.
 It is the first stop east out of Luxembourg station, which is located on the other side of the Alzette valley.